gershomajames/gershomajames.github.io/_posts/2025-09-16-encounter-worth.md

 As I type this out, I am able to see how it's not healthy, and more toxic than I would like to admit, but I can see that pretty clearly.

 Give me a couple hours—it's 3:35 a.m. and I have to attend a meeting tomorrow at 8 a.m.
 I am sleepy, and I think that I can continue this tomorrow.
 I'll see ya guys in a little bit!

+I ended up missing the meeting, but cleaned up today (the 16th), and yeah.
+I have nothing more to add now and its pretty late (11:47 pm), so I might go to sleep soon.

+Love yall!
+Take care!!